telecasteren/react-social-app/docs/BRIEF.md

 - User can follow/unfollow a profile
 - User can react to a post content item

-### Team work

-This assignment allows for team work in groups of 2 students.
-Students forming a work group will need to coordinate closely throughout the planning, development and testing processes.
-By working in a pair, you are expected to implement additional features.

-Commit regularly and use branches to prevent conflicts with your teammate as you work on the same codebase.

 ### Restrictions

 Required functionality must be implemented in original, pure JavaScript.